Cipherkrish69x/SecureAI-OWASP-Top-10-Vulnerabilty-Scanner/README.md

 This tool is intended for **educational and ethical security testing** only.
 All rights reserved © 2025 – [Alla Krishna Vamsi Reddy](https://github.com/cipherkrish69x)

----
-"""

-# Save the README to a markdown file
-with open(readme_path, "w") as f:
-    f.write(readme_content)

-readme_path  # Return the path to download the final README file